 Every needle is individually inspected using laser technology, ensuring a more comfortable injection for your pet.

-Your veterinarian will prescribe either U-100 or U-40 insulin for your pet.
+Your veterinarian will prescribe either U-40 or U-100 insulin for your pet.
 It is critical that you use the corresponding insulin syringe for proper dosing.
-While U-40 is often prescribed for cats and dogs, it’s important to know there are two types of syringes used for insulin injections.
-The U-40 syringe, which will always have a red cap and tends to be smaller in size, and the U-100 syringe, which has an orange cap and is a little larger in size.
+While U-40 is often prescribed for cats and dogs, it’s important to know there are two types of insulin and a proper corresponding syringe must be used for insulin injections.
+A U-40 insulin syringe will have a red needle cap and a U-100 insulin syringe an orange needle cap.

 What does the “U” mean?

 “U”, on the syringe and insulin bottle, refers to units of active insulin.

 What is the difference between U-40 and U-100?

 U-40 insulin has 40 units of insulin per milliliter of liquid, and U-100 has 100 units of insulin per milliliter of liquid.
 This means for the exact same liquid volume, U-100 insulin has 2.5 times more units of insulin than U-40 insulin.